 One of the most important questions we believe an organisation can ask themselves is whether they are doing enough to attract a diverse range of candidates to their organisation.
-While you may think that you are doing all that you can to encourage people to apply by advertising a job, but in reality, if you want a more equal, diverse and inclusive workplace, you have to take active steps to achieve that.
+You may think that you are doing all that you can to encourage people to apply by advertising a job, but if you really want a more equal, diverse and inclusive workplace, you have to take active steps to achieve that.

-Suppose you feel that your company has a specific culture that isn’t always welcoming to diversity, or you feel that only one type of person tends to apply for roles in your company.
-In that case, you need to do more to attract diverse candidates.
+Do you feel that your company perhaps has a specific culture that isn’t always welcoming to diversity?
+Maybe you feel that only one type of person tends to apply for roles in your company.
+If this is the case, you need to do more to attract diverse candidates.
 Here are some of the things we suggest.

 Job Advert Inclusivity Screening